Tips for Cloth Diapering in Rainy Season

 Tip 4: Skin care: Skin care is not really a tedious task when you are using cloth diapers.
-Wipe the baby’s bottoms with a moist cloth/Superbottoms muslin wipe and pat dry.
+Wipe the baby’s bottom with a moist cloth/ Organic Cloth wipes and pat dry.
 Apply coconut oil before putting on a fresh diaper.
 There is absolutely no need to use rash creams or talcum powder.
 Coconut oil is the best moisturizer for babies.

-So that’s all, isn’t cloth diapering in rainy season easier than what we promised before we began this blog?
+So that’s all, isn’t cloth diapering in monsoons easier than what we promised before we began this blog?